nishant-ai/Lyrical-GPT/README.md

 ## Introduction

 Generative Pre-Trained Transformer 2 (GPT-2) is an autoregressive language model that uses deep learning to produce human-like text.
 By fine-tuning GPT-2 on specific datasets, we can tailor its text generation capabilities to particular domains or styles.
-In this project, we fine-tuned GPT-2 on a collection of song lyrics to create "Lyrical GPT," a model capable of generating lyrics resembling those of various artists.
+In this project, we fine-tuned GPT-2 on a collection of song lyrics to create "Lyrical GPT," a model capable of generating lyrics resembling those of various artists.

 ## Dataset

 The dataset used for fine-tuning comprises song lyrics from various artists, sourced from Kaggle.
-This dataset provided a diverse range of lyrical styles and themes, essential for training a model capable of generating versatile song lyrics.
+This dataset provided a diverse range of lyrical styles and themes, essential for training a model capable of generating versatile song lyrics.

 - Kaggle Dataset: [Song Lyrics Dataset](https://www.kaggle.com/datasets/deepshah16/song-lyrics-dataset)

 ## Fine-Tuning Process

-The fine-tuning process involved several key steps:
+The fine-tuning process involved several key steps:

-1. **Data Preparation**: The lyrics were preprocessed to ensure compatibility with the GPT-2 tokenizer, including cleaning and formatting the text.
+1. **Data Preparation**: The lyrics were preprocessed to ensure compatibility with the GPT-2 tokenizer, including cleaning and formatting the text.

-2. **Model Selection**: We utilized the 124M parameter version of GPT-2, balancing performance and computational requirements.
+2. **Model Selection**: We utilized the 124M parameter version of GPT-2, balancing performance and computational requirements.

-3. **Training Configuration**: The model was fine-tuned using the Adam optimizer, with hyperparameters adjusted for our specific dataset and objectives.
+3. **Training Configuration**: The model was fine-tuned using the Adam optimizer, with hyperparameters adjusted for our specific dataset and objectives.

-4. **Training Execution**: The fine-tuning was conducted over multiple epochs, with periodic evaluation to monitor the model's performance and adjust training parameters as necessary.
+4. **Training Execution**: The fine-tuning was conducted over multiple epochs, with periodic evaluation to monitor the model's performance and adjust training parameters as necessary.

 For a comprehensive guide on fine-tuning GPT-2, consider reviewing this tutorial: [Fine-Tuning GPT-2 on the IMDb Dataset](https://medium.com/@AyushmanPranav/fine-tuning-gpt-2-on-the-imdb-dataset-a-comprehensive-guide-with-code-implementation-e9452aa5a85b)